bloominstituteoftechnology/back-end-project-week/README.md

 - Add a payment form integrating with _Stripe_ that allows Users to buy a _"Premium"_ version of Lambda Notes.
 - Gate your favorite feature behind the _premium_ paywall

 You will notice that this repository does not have any starter code.
 This is on purpose.
-You are to start from scratch using any files you have built throughout your time here at Lambda School as reference.
+You are to start from scratch using any files you have built throughout your time here at BloomTech as reference.